sankalpx5/Shell_Scripting-AWS/README.md

  # 1. Github-api

-**A simple shell script to list users with access to a GitHub repository**
+**A simple shell script to list users with access (in this case read access) to a GitHub repository**

 ## Overview

 This project contains a shell script, `list-user.sh`, that leverages the GitHub API to retrieve and display a list of users who have access to a specified GitHub repository.

+#### Key features:
+   • Leverages the GitHub API to retrieve user information.
+   • Filters collaborators based on read access (pull permission).
+   • Displays a list of users with read access.
+   • Uses curl for API calls and jq for JSON parsing.

 ## Installation